 Camp as Patrols: On camping trips, our Scouts camp as patrols.
 The patrols are responsible for planning their own menus, purchasing their patrols' food, creating a duty roster of common tasks, cooking and cleanup.
+Menus are to be reviewed and approved by the Troop Grubmaster or the Assistant Senior Patrol Leader or Senior Patrol Leader and the Scoutmaster.
 The adults follow the same process and have an adult patrol.

 Grubmaster, what is that?: If your Scout is the Patrol's Grubmaster for the trip, that means that your Scout is responsible for shopping and purchasing the food for the trip per the Patrol's menu.
 It is important to know that this is the Scout's responsibility and not the parents.
-The expectation is that the parent supports the Scout in executing the task (transportation to the store, reviewing the shopping list versus the menu for obvious omissions and appropriate amounts, trying to stay within the budget (\$10 per Scout), and payment at the store) but does not perform the task for the Scout.
+The expectation is that the parent supports the Scout in executing the task (transportation to the store, reviewing the shopping list versus the menu for obvious omissions and appropriate amounts, trying to stay within the budget of \$10 per Scout, and payment at the store) but does not perform the task for the Scout.
 The parent should present the receipt to the Scoutmaster at the next meeting to receive a Troop check to refund the cost of the groceries.
 In addition, the troop has coolers that can be checked out for the items that require refrigeration during the trip.
 Your Scout can arrange that through the Troop Quartermaster (the Quartermaster is responsible for the Troop's gear).